sakuttomon/CS416-Sound/code/clipped/README.md

 files raised my confidence, so programming went smoothly after transcending the initial knowledge barrier.

 ## What is still to be done

+Audacity is a helpful external tool to visualize the sine waves, but the program could benefit from some sort of metadata comparison to reveal any similarities and differences between the two WAV files.
+This comparison can also reveal if the WAV file data correctly matches up to the expected specifications, such as `clipped.wav` values maxing out at 1/4 amplitude despite being calculated at 1/2 amplitude.

+Additionally, variables defining the sine wave specifications are hard-coded to what the assignment asks for.
+An improvement to make this program more flexible is to allow passing in different values for frequency, duration, sample rate, etc. through user input.
+This freedom would allow for experimenting with different digital audio concepts and see how it affects a simple sine wave.

+These suggusted extensions are not required for the assignment, but are nonetheless useful for expanding understanding of sampling and testing principles like the Nyquist Limit.